gardenFiend138/study-notes/data_structures_algorithms/graphs/intro_graphs.md

     * path denoted by < >
       * simple path: vertices and edges are not repeated
     * Walk: traversing a graph
-    * Trail a walk in which no edges are repeated
+    * Trail: a walk in which no edges are repeated

   * A graphs is called strongly connected if there is a path from any vertex to any other vertex, and it is directed
   * A graph that is undirected, but still provides a path to all vertices, then it is just connected